2019ChenGong/PrivORL/README.md

 ### 3.2 Dataset

 We use the dataset released from [D4RL](https://github.com/Farama-Foundation/D4RL).
+Our code will automatically download and preprocess the dataset.

 ## 4. Running Instructions